 Sometimes a parent will ask the other parent for an accounting or to prove what he or she is using his or her child support payment for.
 Except for additional costs added to the child support worksheet (health insurance costs, child care costs, educational costs), a parent receiving child support generally does not have to prove what he or she is spending for the child.
 Rather, it is assumed that each parent is providing the basic needs for the children, including housing, utilities, food, clothing etc.

 With regard to determining the child support amount pursuant to the child support worksheet, the parties first insert their respective incomes.
 After inserting each parties’ incomes, there are various adjustments that take place before determining the final child support obligation:

-- If one parent pays spousal maintenance to the other parent, the paying parent’s income is decreased and the recipient parent’s income is increased by the amount of such spousal maintenance award.
+- If one parent pays spousal maintenance to the other parent, the paying parent’s income is decreased and the recipient parent’s income is increased by the amount of such spousal maintenance award (the Court has the discretion to tax effect such payments).
 This changes the percentages of the parties’ respective incomes, which in turn changes the amount of the child support obligation.